Encouraging the Art of Quilt Making

-Board meetings are held on the 4th Monday of the month at 7 pm at Santa Cruz Community Church, 411 Roxas St., Santa Cruz.
+Board meetings are usually held on the third Monday of the month at 7:00 pm at Santa Cruz Community Church, 411 Roxas St., Santa Cruz, but are being held via Zoom until COVID-19 Social Distancing requirements are lifted.
 Members are welcome to attend.

 The Very Special Person award (VSP) is given annually to a member who has given notable service to the Guild.
 These are the pillars of our guild—those who know how to get things done.
 The intention of the VSP Award is to honor the members of the Guild who do things for the Guild, often quietly and behind the scenes.
 Our Very Special People are one of the reasons the Guild is so special.

-The group meets monthly at Temple Beth El at 7:00 p.m. on the second Monday of each month.
-Meetings are open to the public and feature nationally recognized quilt artists.
-Monthly meetings offer a wide variety of topics and workshops.
-Check out our upcoming meeting on the meetings page.
+The group usually meets monthly at Temple Beth El at 7:00 p.m. on the second Monday of each month, but meetings are currently being held via Zoom until COVID-19 Social Distancing requirements are lifted.
+Meetings are open to the public and feature internationally recognized quilt artists.
+Monthly meetings offer a wide variety of topics.
+Check out our upcoming meetings on the Upcoming Meetings page.

-PVQA membership is open to everyone.
-Guests are welcome!
+Membership is open to everyone.
+Guests are always welcome!

-PVQA has outreach groups exclusively dedicate to making quilts for charitable donations.
+PVQA has outreach groups exclusively dedicated to making quilts for charitable donations.
 PVQA also supports the San Jose Museum of Quilts and Textiles.